 See Certificate market

 Q. What is a certificate worth?

-Q. How are certificates registered?
+Q. How are certificates created and registered?

 Q. How do I sell my certificates and who will buy them?

 A: Scheme Participants have an obligation to meet energy saving targets under the ESS and can meet their targets by either surrendering certificates or paying a penalty.

 IPART manages the Registry where certificates are created and transferred, but is not involved in the actual sale or trading of certificates.

 The contracts that Accredited Certificate Providers enter to sell certificates occur independently of IPART and outside of the ESS Registry.